Tagirijus/plainvoice/DEVELOPMENT.md

 Basically is just a Quantity class, yet internally it will use the `self.value` divided by 100 for the `get_value()` method, which is used for math operations in the Quantity class magic methods.

-### Posting class
+### Posting

 This class shall represent a single posting on an invoice or quote.
-It has special classes as component and certain math operations to be executed on demand.
+It has special fixed fields `title, detail, unit_price, quantity, vat` and certain math operations to be executed on demand.

-### PostinsList class _[TODO]_
+### PostinsList

-Is supposed to hold a list of Posting class objects and serve some methods for calculation of the entries, e.g. calculating the total of all postings or similar.
+Is supposed to hold a list of Posting class objects and serve some methods for calculation of the entries in total.

 ### Price

 Basically a Quantity class, yet for naminv convenience wrapping the class and adding some further methods, to set e.g. currency, which will just change the suffix, for example.

-### Quantity class
+### Quantity

-With this class I want to have an object, which can handle quantity strings like "1.0", "1,0" or even things like "1:45 min".
+With this class I want to have an object, which can handle quantity strings like "1.0" or even things like "1:45 min".
 It will be able to parse such strings to an internal Decimal object so that math operations with this object type are possible.

-### Script class _[TODO]_
+### Script _[TODO]_

 This class simply is for loading and executing user scripts.

-### Template class _[TODO]_
+### Template _[TODO]_

 This class simply is for creatign or maybe managing templates for the rendering process.